The Stages of Human Development: From Birth (Cradle) to Death (Grave)

 - World History Timeline: 4.3 million Years Ago (YA) to 12,000 BCE (BC)

 Pivoting from human origins of the distant past and fast forwarding to contemporary human life in the 21st century, I wish to conclude this page by focusing on contemporary human gender relations.
-The back-and-forth assertions between the sexes seem to never end.
+The back-and-forth assertions between the sexes never seem to end.
 She bemoans that he mistreated her and left her with a broken heart, or he decries that she did him wrong and left him with a broken heart.
 The moral of the gender stories depicted in the next bloc of videos is this: When it comes trouble in romantic paradise, there is more than enough blame, heartache, and pain to go around on both the male and female side of the gender equation.
 It's a two-way street of give and take, so to speak.
 The objective always is for the sexes to reach a harmonious equilibrium, but often it turns out to be more of a tightrope-like balancing feat.
 When it comes to romantic love, couples sometimes find themselves facing all kinds of challenging, awkward, stressful, and taxing situations.

 To be a truly wise and civilized species, it means humans must find a way to elevate their conduct to the highest ethical plane on a day-to-day basis.
 Being civilized means the opposite of being barbaric or living like savages.
 Humans have got to overcome their seeming obsession and preoccupation with murdering one another.
 Humans have got to find a way to take their minds off killing.
 The inspirational meaning behind the following closing videos is this: As humans move forward into the future and as humans begin preparing for 22nd century living, they must abandon business as usual on Earth.
 Humans must find a way to pick up the pieces of a bad situation and peacefully "Turn It Into Something Good."